How Much Does Flood Insurance Cost?

 Newer homes are built with flood prevention and abatement in mind.
 Construction materials that resist water damage and construction styles, such as integrated floor drains on lower levels to speed up drainage in the event of a flood, can reduce the amount of damage caused by flooding and reduce the overall cost of repair.
 As a result newer homes, especially those that include these kinds of features, cost less to insure.
 Older homes won’t include these design features and can cost more to repair, especially if the vintage trims and floorboards can’t be replaced with products off the shelf and will require custom construction.
 Older materials may also be drier and more absorbent than newer materials and thus more prone to damage and mold.
 Therefore, older homes are in general more expensive to insure.
 Elevating the home, installing floor openings and drains, and even filling in the basement (especially in a high-risk area) can reduce the cost of a flood insurance policy.

-As with any insurance, the total cost of the policy and the out-of-pocket cost when the time comes to file a claim can be tweaked based on the balance between how much coverage the homeowner wants and how high they’d like their deductible to be.
+As with any insurance, the total cost of the policy can be tweaked based on how much flood insurance coverage the homeowner wants and how high they’d like their deductible to be.
 A policy with a lower level of coverage and a high deductible will cost the least, whereas a policy that has a lower deductible and higher coverage limit will raise the total cost.